 The practice of TCM in California also includes herbal medicine, acupressure, moxibustion (heat therapy), cupping (suction therapy), exercise, nutritional counseling and other modalities to improve health and wellbeing.

 Cupping is suction therapy applied whenever the root of the health problem is stagnation of qi in a meridian.
-The glass cups are applied to a patient’s back or the abdomen to increase circulation and relieve symptoms of pain or discomfort.
+The plastic cups are applied to a patient’s back, legs or abdomen to increase circulation and relieve symptoms of pain or discomfort.

 Gua sha is the application of a gentle scraping therapy.
 It is most commonly used at the early stage of a patient catching a cold.
 Scraping along the base of the back of the neck produces a light redness that indicates the patient’s immune system has been more fully activated to fight off the cold and prevent its further development.
 Gua sha can also be applied in conjunction with Tui Na style.